Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/08-Deployment.md

 #### Heroku Dependencies

+**Web applications that process incoming HTTP requests concurrently make much more efficient use of dyno resources than web applications that only process one request at a time**.
+Because of this, Heroku recommends using web servers that support *concurrent request processing* whenever developing and running production services.

+The Django and Flask web frameworks feature convenient built-in web servers,but **these blocking servers only process a single request at a time**.
+If you deploy with one of these servers on Heroku, your dyno resources will be **underutilized** and your application will **feel unresponsive**.

+**[Gunicorn] is a pure-Python HTTP server for WSGI applications.
+It allows you to run any Python application concurrently by running multiple Python processes within a single dyno**.
+It provides a perfect balance of performance, flexibility, and configuration simplicity.

 Walk through [Django App Configuration on Heroku](https://devcenter.heroku.com/articles/django-app-configuration) to learn more about what dependencies are required to install Django on Heroku.

 #### Writing a Procfile